doates625/timing_m/README.md

 package are described below:

 - Timer : Class for measuring time between events
+- ProgDisp: Class for reporting progress of long algorithms

 ### Cloning and Submodules
 Clone this repo as '+timing' and add the containing dir to the Matlab path.